avinash201199/profile-readme-templates/README.md

 * Star this repository
 * fork
-* Add md file with user name
+* Add links to your profile readme with screenshots.
-* Also update the readme.md file by giving the link of the profile as given belove
+* create pull request and wait for approval

 [Aleksey Voko](https://github.com/Aleksey-Voko/)<br>